 This a perfect course to play with hickory clubs and still a challenge with modern equipment.
 Even though it is often over shadowed by its older siblings, this course will give you the true links feel without the punishing distance.

-Dave Finn is our Canadian Correspondent.
-To read more about his golf travel adventures visit www.golftavelandleisure.com
+To read more about Dave Finn's golf travel adventures visit www.golftavelandleisure.com

 We finally had the chance to "complete the set" at Gullane, as always an enjoyable place to visit and play golf.
 It was probably more than a five club wind, drivers out of the screws were going 150 yards into the wind.
 As such thank god we were on number 3, we ran round in 2.5 hrs rather than the ordeal that 1 or 2 would have been.
 The greens were excellent yet with no oscillations, but we had generous gimme rules otherwise it would have taken longer!
 For pure fun it can't be beaten, my downwind teed up putter on 15 went through the back, and at £28 exceptional value.
 It might be the first gullane we return to.